 What is a Health Saving Account (HSA) and how does it work?

-An HSA is a tax-free savings bank account that allows you to your invest money for your future health care costs such as deductibles, copayments, coinsurance, and other medical related expenses.
+An HSA is a tax-free savings account that allows you to your invest money for your future health care costs such as deductibles, copayments, coinsurance, and other medical related expenses.

 When I found out the tax benefits of an HSA, I quickly kicked myself for not seeing the potential of this savings account sooner.